jeeva078/Ex.No-2-b-Font-Size/README.md

  ```
 /*
 Program to Develop an application that uses Font Size using Android Studio .
-Developed by: Pranave B
+Developed by: jeevanandam m
-RegisterNumber: 212221240040
+RegisterNumber: 212222220017
 */
 ```